Meeting the Needs of All Students

 All students in grades fourth through fifth participate in weekly vocal music instruction.
 Band and string instruction is provided to interested students.
 The school district furnishes some of the instruments.

-Students in grades four through fifth elect student council officers and classroom representatives each year.
+Students in grades third through fifth elect student council officers and classroom representatives each year.
 The student council meets with the principal to plan and implement some student activities.